kyleskrinak/jekyll-blog/_pages/lchf.md

 redirect_from: /pages/my-lchf
 author_profile: true
 excerpt: "Many ask me if I’ve lost weight.
 I have and here’s how."
-description: For decades, dieticians, nutritionists, and advocacy groups have poorly advised us &mdash; and most certainly me &mdash; about what is a healthy diet.
+description: For decades, dieticians, nutritionists, and advocacy groups have poorly advised us — and most certainly me — about what is a healthy diet.
 By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy, and shifting to a nearly inverse paradigm, I’ve been able to lose weight, keep it off, and improve my health markers.
 comments: true
 categories:
   - LCHF
 header:
   overlay_image: /assets/images/181008-butter.JPG
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  og_image: /assets/images/fourth-year-keto-1200.jpg
+  og_image: /assets/images/2022-bass-to-bass.jpg
   caption: "Delicious melty butter, awaiting food enhancement."
 ---

-{% include figure image_path="/assets/images/fourth-year-keto-1200.jpg" alt="Me, through the years, from obesity and sore joints to health management" caption="Me, through the years, from obesity and sore joints to health management." %}
+{% include figure image_path="/assets/images/2022-bass-to-bass.jpg" alt="Celebrating my fifth ketoversary on June 8th, 2022.
+Me, left, June 8th, 2017; right, June 5th, 2022" caption="Celebrating my fifth ketoversary on June 8th, 2022.
+Me, left, June 8th, 2017; right, June 5th, 2022" %}

 ## Summary

-For decades, dieticians, nutritionists, and advocacy groups have poorly advised us &mdash; and most certainly me &mdash; about what is a healthy diet.
+For decades, dieticians, nutritionists, and advocacy groups have poorly advised us — and most certainly me — about what is a healthy diet.
 By ignoring this mainstream nutritional advice, the food pyramid, and other common myths about what’s healthy, and shifting to a nearly inverse paradigm, I’ve been able to lose weight, keep it off, and improve my health markers.

-I’m describing a low carbohydrate, high fat diet, or LCHF.
+I’m describing a low carbohydrate diet.

 ## Introduction

-Many people have been kind to me, commenting on my weight-loss.
+Many people have been kind to me, commenting on my weight loss.
 I often hear; “You look great!
 You must be hitting the gym pretty hard?”
-My answer is, it’s not the gym.
+My answer is, that it’s not the gym.
 I’ve been hitting the gym “pretty hard” for at least a decade, if not longer.
 I started my running habit in college, back in 1982.
 In my youth, exercise seemed to be the key to weight management.
 However, as I aged, my amount of activity ceased to benefit my weight management.
 Indeed, I found it had nearly no benefit at all.

 I had been obese my whole life.
 In high school, I was the kid who was four laps behind the slowest kid in Phys Ed class.
 The term in the ’70s for us overweight teens was “husky.”
 Since then, I’ve been on nearly every diet, from Weight Watchers, Shaklee, Nutrisystem, Jenny Craig, South Beach, standard calories-in, calories-out diets, Dr. Atkins, to finally, LCHF.